MohammadYounes/rtlcss/README.md

 ### Powered by RTLCSS

-* [Semantic] a UI library implemented using a set of specifications designed around natural language.
+* [Semantic] a UI component library implemented using a set of specifications designed around natural language.
 [Semantic]:http://www.semantic-ui.com